Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 2026: red in fashion

 The bezel-set ring is the leading 2026 engagement trend.
-Rose gold with red stones is especially popular with Generation Z and Millennial brides.
+Rose gold with red stones is especially popular with Generation Z and millennial brides.
+It is a full circle: from the Victorian era, through a 20th century of neglect, and back to the restoration of the tradition.

 Ruby in Vedic astrology